Paws, Claws, and unfiltered Awws

 • You can also use vet-approved products for their ears, eyes, and skin.

 This grooming routine isn’t just about looking good.
 It’s an important routine that contributes positively to your dog’s overall health and comfort.
+Studies have shown that dogs tend to see grooming time as ‘bonding.’
+This improves their moods, makes them happier, and can contribute to longer life expectancy golden retriever.

 Exercise and Enrichment